ambujtewari/stats315-winter2023/README.md

 DLPy = _Deep Learning with Python (2nd edition)_ by Chollet
 DL = _Deep Learning_ by Goodfellow, Bengio and Courville
-NNDL = _Neural Networks and Deep Learning_ by Nielsen
 D2L = _Dive into Deep Learning_ by Zhang, Lipton, Li and Smola

 _Note_: A "V" in the date column denotes a virtual lecture.